saps2412/SpineNuancesWebsite/content/english/terms-conditions/_index.md

 As long as the website and the information on the website are provided free of charge, we will not be liable for any loss or damage of any nature.

 ## Consent
-By using our website, you hereby consent to our Privacey Policy and agree to its Terms and Conditions.
+By using our website, you hereby consent to our Privacy Policy and agree to its Terms and Conditions.

 ## Dispute Resolution and Arbitration
 Any dispute concerning the scope, meaning, or implementation of these Terms and Conditions, or any matter contained herein or related hereto,